What Is Relapse?

 - Checking in regularly.
 If you don’t live with your loved one in recovery, make an effort to check in with them regularly face to face.

 - Speaking up.
 If you notice any of red flags, don’t be afraid to speak up.
 Address the particular signs rather than the overall fear of relapse, and ask if they need any help.

 - Avoiding nagging.
 If your loved one refuses help or seems to be moving closer to relapse rather than farther away, don’t nag.
 Instead, keep in touch and be ready to assist if asked.

 - Remaining encouraging.
 Stay positive.
-Even if your concerns continue to grow, don’t grow too anxious, angry or scared.
-Focus on the positive and help your loved one to move through the difficulty naturally.
+Even if your concerns continue to grow, don’t grow too anxious, angry, or scared.
+Focus on the positive and help your loved one move through the difficulty naturally.

 - Offering different recovery or treatment options.
 If your loved one is spending less time in treatment or struggling despite a full recovery schedule, suggest a new type of therapy or a change to their program that might interest them.

 - Attending family therapy sessions together.
 Family therapy sessions give you both a place to talk about your concerns, work on your relationship, and work on your ability to communicate.
 You may be able to discuss your concerns about relapse in this safe environment more effectively due to the professional guidance of the therapist.

 As hard as it can be, putting frustrations aside to focus on your loved one’s recovery is the best thing a friend or family member can do to help someone struggling with relapse.
 The relapse shouldn’t be treated as a moral failing, but an opportunity to reinforce treatment.